Learning Disability Today

 Supporting professionals working in learning disability and autism services

-A new research project will explore how adults with learning disabilities are developing fresh ways to live fulfilling lives in local communities, as traditional care provision is scaled back.
+A new research project will explore how adults with a learning disability are developing fresh ways to live fulfilling lives in local communities, as traditional care provision is scaled back.

-Many more people with a learning disability are now living independently, and using packages of personalised care and support to enable them to participate in activities in their local communities.
-At the same time, there have been significant cuts to services and sites provided by local authorities, including the closure of day centres and reduced adult education provision, creating uncertainty for many.
+Many more people with learning disabilities are now living independently and using packages of personalised care and support to enable them to participate in activities in their local communities.
+At the same time, significant cuts to services and sites provided by local authorities, including the closure of day centres and reduced adult education provision, have created uncertainty for many.

 The changes have provided new opportunities for many people to make choices about the care and support they receive and to engage in new activities and experiences.
 There is some anecdotal evidence of how adults with learning disabilities, together with their families, supporters and advocacy organisations, are developing new initiatives in the new environment of limited formal provision.
 However, overall, little is known about this potentially significant transformation in social care and support.